Language Learning Affiliate Programs: The Honest Guide (2026)

 The best affiliate program is one where: 1.
 The product genuinely helps your audience 2.
 The commission structure rewards you fairly 3.
 You can recommend it without feeling sleazy

-If your audience wants to learn French and is frustrated with apps that don’t teach speaking, we’d love you to check out the Copycat Cafe affiliate program.
+If your audience wants to learn French or Spanish and is frustrated with apps that don’t teach speaking, we’d love you to check out the Copycat Cafe affiliate program.
 You’ll earn 30% recurring commissions, get a 60-day cookie, and our cofounder Nur is available for free strategy calls to help you succeed.

 For other languages or needs, Babbel, Rocket Languages, italki, and Langua are all products you can recommend honestly.